dnm10/AI-Powered-Job-Assistant/README.md

+This is a job-description and resume anayzer project which takes input of job desctiptions from recruiters and input from candidates of their resume , analyzes the text and then based on similarity it matches the resume to the job description for easily enhancing and making ease of experience for candidates and recruiters.
 UPDATE log:
 11-JUNE-2025
 9:45:PM : PROGRAMMED PDF_parser.py file , it is extracting the text from pdf file and storing it in a text file only if the program is runned from vs code terminal .